triton-inference-server/server/docs/examples/basic_conceptual_guide/Part_2-dynamic_batching/Readme.md

 ## Concurrent model execution

 The Triton Inference Server can spin up multiple instances of the same model, which can process queries in parallel.
 Triton can spawn instances on the same device (GPU), or a different device on the same node as per the user's specifications.
 This customizability is especially useful when considering ensembles that have models with different throughputs.
-Multiple copies of slowers models can be spawned on a separate GPU to allow for more parallel processing.
+Multiple copies of heavier models can be spawned on a separate GPU to allow for more parallel processing.
 This is enabled via the use of `instance groups` option in a model's configuration.

 ```
 instance_group [